-Use cases are the mechanism by which zero-training AI agents and agentic AI agents (EAP) understand what a customer is asking about and connect them with the right dialogue or procedure (EAP).
-After you create use cases, you'll need to manage them, including adding categories, resolving conflicts, and more.
+Use cases are the mechanism by which zero-training AI agents and AI agents with agentic AI understand what a customer is asking about and connect them with the right dialogue or procedure.
+After you create a use case, you can manage it from the Use cases page.

 This article contains the following topics: